 There is nothing like the real, immersive experience of walking Soundtrails on-location.
-However exploring Soundtrails online will give you an idea of how Soundtrails works and the many ways stories can be told.
+Exploring Soundtrails online will give you an idea of how Soundtrails works, the high level of production involved, and the many ways geo locative audio stories can be experienced today.

 Nambour Heritage Soundtrail

 Putting the hipster into the heritage of one of the Sunshine Coast’s oldest towns.

 Explore the Nambour Heritage Soundtrail